bricomp/Nextion-Library/README.md

 # Nextion-Library
 Use this code as a framework to produce your own Nextion Library.
-See Resources for Printable Word documents.
+See Resources for Printable Word/pdf documents.

   Code by Robert E Bridges bob@bricomp-uk.com
   This library is intended to be used to create your own Nextion Library.
 Most of it is done for you.